 A New Relationship Takes Off

-Kaikoura Helicopters – See the Whale From Head to Tail Kaikoura Helicopters, a division of GCH Aviation, one of New Zealands largest private aviation companies, has partnered with marine mammal welfare organisation Project Jonah, and together they are on a …
+Kaikoura Helicopters, a division of GCH Aviation, one of New Zealands largest private aviation companies, has partnered with marine mammal welfare organisation Project Jonah, and together they are on a mission to protect New Zealands marine …

 Kaikoura Helicopters, a division of GCH Aviation, one of New Zealand’s largest private aviation companies, has partnered with marine mammal welfare organisation Project Jonah, and together they are on a mission to protect New Zealand’s marine wildlife.